faseermr/Employee-Management-System---Node-React/README.md

 Assume you have node & mysql installed on your local machine.

-    1. First import database 'employees_db.sql' from root directory.
+    1. First create database called 'employment_management_system' and import 'employees_db.sql' from root directory.

     2. Run "npm install" from the 'client' directory & Run "npm install" from the 'server' directory.